Pogensee & Beck

 Notes:

-An Alexandria Archeological report 2 says that Christian Pogensee teamed with George Steuernagel and opened a restaurant & brewery in Alexandria VA shortly after the civil war ended, and that the brewery was no longer in operation by the mid 1870s.
+An Alexandria Archeological report 2 says that Christian Poggensee (c.1834-1903)3 teamed with George Steuernagel and opened a restaurant & brewery in Alexandria VA shortly after the civil war ended.
+Note that most references I found have Poggensee's name spelled with 2 g's, but the name embossed on the bottle below is spelled with only one 'g'.

 Anyway, I never found any city directory entries or newspaper articles that listed both Pogensee & Beck.
-The style of the bottle indicates it's pre-1880s, so I'm guessing that they were together in the mid to late 1870s.
+Pogensee shows up in city directories in subsequent years (1870s on) as either a cigar manufacturer or a restaurant/saloon owner.
+The style of the bottle indicates it's pre-1880s; my guess is that Poggensee & Beck were together very briefly in the 1860s.

 Bottles: